 The design combines Roman and Gothic elements, creating a sense of grandeur and tranquility

 Taxis and ride-hailing apps like Grab, Be, and Xanh SM are convenient and relatively inexpensive ways to reach the cathedral.
 Taxis can be hailed throughout the city, while ride-hailing apps offer transparent pricing and ease of use.
 Companies such as Vinasun Taxi and Malinh Taxi Group also provide reliable services.
-The journey typically takes about 3 to 4 minutes from nearby locations in District 1, costing between $5 and $7.
+The journey typically takes about 3 to 4 minutes from nearby locations in former District 1, costing between $5 and $7.

 The bus system in Ho Chi Minh City is extensive and economical for budget-conscious travelers.
 Bus numbers 03, 06, 14, 19, 30, and others run routes that stop near the cathedral.
 Popular bus stops include Diamond Plaza, Nhi Dong 2 Hospital, and Paris Commune, all within a short walking distance to the cathedral.
 The cost is generally affordable, with fares starting from around 5,000 to 10,000 VND per ride.

 For a more adventurous route, renting a bicycle or motorbike provides flexibility and an up-close city experience.
-This option allows you to explore the city at your own pace and enjoy the scenic views around District 1.
+This option allows you to explore the city at your own pace and enjoy the scenic views around former District 1.
 Just ensure to follow local traffic rules and park in designated areas to avoid fines or inconvenience.

 Regardless of the mode of transportation, visiting the cathedral provides an opportunity to immerse yourself in both the historical and contemporary heartbeat of the city.
 Its location is a perfect starting point for further exploration of the city's rich cultural tapestry.
 You can book a guided tour of GTrip, so that you don’t have to worry about how to get to the cathedral by which transportation.